Actor-comedian Louie Anderson undergoes cancer treatment - ExBulletin

 Actor-comedian Louie Anderson undergoes cancer treatment

+A spokesperson for Louie Anderson says the actor and comedian is being treated for cancer at a Las Vegas hospital

-LOS ANGELES Louie Anderson is being treated for cancer at a Las Vegas hospital, a spokesperson for the actor and comedian has said.
+LOS ANGELES — Louie Anderson is being treated for cancer at a Las Vegas hospital, a spokesperson for the actor and comedian said.

 Anderson, 68, has been diagnosed with a type of non-Hodgkin’s lymphoma and is resting comfortably, his longtime publicist Glenn Schwartz said Tuesday.